-Construction of the Wainui Road ‘Stage 2’ shared 1.6km concrete and pedestrian path will begin in April 2018 and is expected to open October 2018.
-This project will extend the existing off-road ‘Stage 1’ shared path on the western side of Wainui Road.
-The new path will run from Sponge Bay towards the CBD, past Kaiti School and across the road to Craig Road.
+The project will extend the existing off-road path along the western side of Wainui Road, running from Sponge Bay towards the city centre, past Kaiti School and across the road to Craig Road.

-This stage was completed in October and officially opened Sunday 30 November 2014.
+Stage one was completed in October and officially opened 30 November 2014.

 A memorial garden and seating area is dedicated to long-time Wainui resident and cycleway advocate Muriel Jones.
 The concrete path is 1.7km long and 3m wide.